Priority Timeline: Conceptual Parallels Between Micah Blumberg’s Work and Earl K. Miller’s Publications (2017–2025)

 Micah’s “Thermodynamic law” ↔ Miller’s energy/inhibition balance: In SIT, Micah Blumberg proposed something informally called a thermodynamic law (possibly relating frequency and magnitude invariants, conservation-like properties in neural activity).
 Miller’s work doesn’t explicitly have this, but one could argue the attention to energy (power) in rhythms and their inhibitory function is a related structural idea.
 For example, Miller’s observation that beta provides functional inhibition (preventing gamma/spiking) nature.com implies a principle of controlled energy release: cognitive control as allocating when high-frequency energy (gamma) can appear.
 This loosely maps to the idea of magnitude–frequency trade-offs (1/f): high magnitude at low freq vs low magnitude at high freq GitHub.
 Both frameworks acknowledge a limited “budget” or see-saw of activation between slow, large-scale processes and fast, localized ones.
 While not explicitly connected by name, this reflects a shared structural invariant about how brain oscillations distribute activity in time-frequency space.

 These mappings show that Miller Lab’s later narrative not only replicates Blumberg’s technical ideas, but often does so in similar prose.
 It is uncommon for two independent efforts to converge on such specific analogies unless one drew inspiration from the other or both drew from a common source.
-Here, given the chronology (Blumberg publicizing these ideas in 2021–2022 in his SAN manuscript and online notes, and Miller introducing them in 2023 without prior precedence in his work), the direction of transmission is likely Blumberg → Miller.
-We explore evidence for this next.
+Here, given the chronology (Blumberg publicizing these ideas in 2021–2022 in his SAN manuscript and online notes, and Miller introducing them in 2023 without prior precedence in his work), the chronology is consistent with influence from earlier public materials to later formulations.

 Evidence of Awareness and Transmission of Ideas